zwldarren/ai-hedge-fund/README.md

 3. Risk Management Agent - Evaluates portfolio risk and sets position limits
 4. Portfolio Management Agent - Makes final trading decisions and generates orders

+## ⚠️ Disclaimer

+This project is for **educational and research purposes only**.

+- Not intended for real trading or investment
+- No warranties or guarantees provided
+- Past performance does not indicate future results
+- Creator assumes no liability for financial losses
+- Consult a financial advisor for investment decisions

+By using this software, you agree to use it solely for learning purposes.

 ## Table of Contents
 - [Features](#features)
 - [Setup](#setup)